Kubernetes Deployments

 If you are an advanced Kubernetes user, you can use advanced mode to directly edit the deployment YAML file.

-When you start a Control Hub Kubernetes deployment, the StreamSets Kubernetes agent that corresponds to the parent environment creates a YAML file describing the required resources.
+When you start a Control Hub Kubernetes deployment, the IBM StreamSets Kubernetes agent that corresponds to the parent environment creates a YAML file describing the required resources.
 The YAML file creates a single Kubernetes deployment and secret in the Kubernetes namespace.
 The YAML file also creates a horizontal pod autoscaler if the Control Hub deployment is configured to allow autoscaling.
 The Kubernetes deployment then creates a replica set to ensure that enough pods are created, with each pod running a single engine instance.

 Kubernetes manages the provisioning and monitoring of the pods.
 The agent simply receives the status of the deployed engine instances, and communicates the status to Control Hub.